 The president’s younger brother Edward Kennedy was in attendance, helping to unveil a 242-foot-long sign emblazoned with the new name.
 Their brother Robert F. Kennedy was scheduled to attend but canceled.

 You would think such a name change to be relatively uncontroversial but this was not the case.

 In an editorial which ran a few days after the ceremony, the New York Times remarked: “The speedy change of name — whether it be of an airport or a bridge or a park or a cape — reflects the love that millions of people all over the world had for Present Kennedy; but, as we have previously stated, it is only debasing the subject of our grief to attach his name so hastily to a miscellaneous collection of public works, almost as if we were afraid that without these tangible reminders he would be soon forgotten. “

 And President Kennedy almost got his name upon a newly built bridge in the New York City area, too.

 That same month, a Staten Island politician filed a bill to the New York state legislature to name a new bridge being built in the Narrows after Kennedy.
 “Assemblyman Edward J. Amann Jr … profiled at Albany for introduction into the Legislature in January a bill calling for changing the name of the Verrazano-Narrows Bridge to the John.
 F. Kennedy Memorial Bridge.” [source]

-By the time it officially opened the following year, the Verrazano had kept its tribute name to the 16th century European explorer.
+The Verrazano kept its tribute to the 16th century European explorer.
 But New York does have a bridge named for a Kennedy — the Robert F. Kennedy Bridge (the former Triborough Bridge).

 Below: A month after the dedication, Robert did stop by the airport named after his brother.